fractaldotbox/seele/README.md

 Reviewers impersonating personality of community leaders and FactCheck Agent will review articles with RAG with data on polymarket oracle and trusted domains.
 Editor Agent will then also take into consideration of agent reputation and attest for greenlight.

 ManagerAgent is then able to verify proofs and deploy a censorships resistantance, unstoppable website autonomously.
-Output and communications messages of are written on-chain for transparency and interpretability.

-CMS access is token gated by members.
-Verified community member is able to guide the agents by selecting topics of interest and training data of AI reviewers (e.g. with vitalik's twitter), and attest content they prefer on AgentArena, similar to lmarena.ai

-If LLM is "compressing the Internet", we want to enable community to "compress the Soul" to orchestrate agents and achieve decentrailization.

 ## User Interaction and Data Flow